Food Access

 Where are charitable food distributions located in Central Texas?
 Where are there potential gaps in service?

 What are current participation rates in federal nutrition programs, including the Supplemental Nutrition Assistance Program (SNAP) and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)?
-What measures could be implemented to achieve and ensure enrollment of all eligible individuals in these programs?
+What factors are associated with increased enrollment in these programs?

 List of Dashboards